mwiater/agon/README.md

 ### Accuracy Mode

 Accuracy mode runs a fixed prompt suite against each host/model pair and records per-prompt correctness.
-Like Benchmark mode, your configuration file **must only have one model per host.** The system prompt is loaded from `accuracy/system_prompt.txt`, and prompts + expected answers are loaded from `accuracy/user_prompts.json`.
+Like Benchmark mode, your configuration file **must only have one model per host.** The system prompt and tests are loaded from `accuracy/accuracy_prompts.json`, including `difficulty` and `marginOfError` for each test.

 Results are appended to `accuracy/results/<model>.json` (one entry per prompt per run).
 Each entry includes the prompt, the model response, the expected answer, and a boolean indicating correctness.
 This makes it easy to run the suite multiple times and track consistency over time.
 See the `config/config.example.AccuracyMode.json` example.